Determined to get your site to the top of page 1? It’s possible if you know the top Google ranking factors to pay attention to.

 Known as rich results, these kinds of search results occupy the so-called position zero above other search results and attract more attention than regular listings.

-Remembering these key Google ranking factors and applying them across your site will help push your site up in the search results.
+Remembering these key website ranking factors and applying them across your site will help push your site up in the search results.

 Start by creating relevant, optimized content on a secure site that puts user experience first and you’ll appease Google’s ranking factors.
 Ultimately if you follow these guidelines, you’ll see a long-term improvement in your site’s rankings.